besttime-app/BestTime-Documentation/source/includes/_introduction.md

 - Find the best time to go to a museum and avoid the queue.
 - Find out of a venue is more crowded than normal at this moment with the live data.
 - Create a dashboard for your venue (e.g. reception, kitchen, etc) to keep your employees informed how busy it is now (live), how busy it will be next hour (forecasted), and when the next peak is coming.
-- Compare your business with the competitors to find the perfect time to launch an event.
+- Compare your business with the competitors to find the perfect time to launch a promotion.
-- Marketing: Enrich your retail marketing research reports.
 - Behavioral research: Get insights on how people behave in certain areas.
 E.g. in general gyms tend to peak around 7 am and 7 pm, restaurants tend to peak around 1 pm and 9 pm, shops tend to peak around 4 pm.